RJHFMSTR/THORIN/docs/docs/documentation/a_simple_run.md

 ---

 #### IBD scaffold
-To output the scaffold based on IBD probabilities, use the option `--phasing`:
+To output the scaffold based on IBD probabilities, use the option `--scaffold`:

 <div class="code-example" markdown="1">
 ```bash